yazin-yousif/College-GPA-Calculator/README.md

 ##Frequently Asked Questions:

 Q: **Is there a limit to the number of terms or courses I can add?**
-A: No, you can add many terms and courses as you want.
+* A: No. You can add many terms and courses as you want.

 Q: **Do P/NP (Pass/No Pass) courses are factored in?**
-A: No, P/NP courses are not factored in your GPA.
+* A: No. P/NP courses are not factored in your GPA.

 Q: **Do I (Incompletes) and W (Withdrawals) receive grade points?**
-A: No. I and W do not receive grade points and do not have an effect on your GPA.
+* A: No. I and W do not receive grade points and do not have an effect on your GPA.